Albizia procera (white siris)

 - Species: Albizia procera

-DistributionTop of page A. procera occurs naturally in a wide distribution from India (Gupta, 1993; ICFRE, 1995) and Myanmar through South-East Asia to Papua New Guinea and northern Australia.
-It extends north into China, including Hainan and Taiwan (Valkenburg, 1997).
-Isolated populations occur in the Malay Peninsula, southern Philippines, southern Kalimantan and Sumatra (Indonesia) and New Britain (Papua New Guinea) (Nielsen, 1985; Valkenburg, 1997).
-In Australia, A. procera is most common in coastal areas of north-eastern Queensland.
+Albizia procera occurs naturally in India (Gupta, 1993; ICFRE, 1995) through South-East Asia to the Philippines, Indonesia, Melanesia and northern Australia.
+It extends north into China, including Hainan and Taiwan (van Valkenburg, 1997).
+Isolated populations occur in the Malay Peninsula, southern Kalimantan and Sumatra (Indonesia) and Papua New Guinea (Nielsen, 1985; van Valkenburg, 1997).
+In Australia, A. procera is most common in coastal areas of northeastern Queensland.
 There are also disjunct occurrences in the Kimberley region in northern Western Australia (Doran and Turnbull, 1997).
 It has been introduced into Africa, the Caribbean, Panama, Brazil and Fiji (Orwa et al., 2009; ILDIS, 2016; USDA-ARS, 2016).

 Distribution TableTop of page